Immigrate to Canada as a permanent resident

 If you are one of the highest ranking candidates from the pool during the invitation round you will receive an “Invitation to Apply”.
 An invitation is valid for 90 days after the day on which it is issued by IRCC.
 Within the 90 days, you must submit your application for Canadian permanent residence.
 Rounds of Invitation occur several times during the year.

 Candidates in the Express Entry pool who do not receive an Invitation to Apply for permanent residence after 12 months may resubmit their profile and re-enter the pool if they still meet the criteria.

-CIC’s goal is a six-month or less processing time from the day they receive a complete application for permanent residence to the day a final decision is made.
+IRCC’s goal is a six-month or less processing time from the day they receive a complete application for permanent residence to the day a final decision is made.

 Anyone who has provided false information could be found inadmissible for misrepresentation and could be barred for five years from applying for permanent resident status.